-From Tokyo to Nikko my latest Japan trip was a major success.
-Although I’ve been to the country numerous times I have yet to put on a beautiful kimono and take a daytime jinrikisha ride around Tokyo’s most famous temples, Sensō-ji.
-Then only two hours away by train I was able to delve deeper into Japan’s more spiritual side in the small town of Nikko.
+From Tokyo to Nikko, my latest Japan trip was a major success.
+However, I’ve been to the country numerous times I have yet to put on a beautiful kimono and take a daytime jinrikisha ride around Tokyo’s most famous temple, Sensō-ji.
+Then only two hours away by train, I could delve deeper into Japan’s more spiritual side in the small town of Nikko.

 How to Get from Tokyo to Nikko?